-Internet and aerospace entrepreneur.
-Mark founded two internet companies in 1998 and sold one of those ventures to Telecom Yellow Pages in 2006.
-Mark was the first New Zealander to book a ticket with Virgin Galactic.
-He was the seed investor and co-Director of Rocket Lab from 2007 to 2011.
+Internet and aerospace entrepreneur, Mark founded two internet companies in 1998 and sold one of those ventures to Telecom Yellow Pages in 2006.
+Mark was the first New Zealander to book a ticket with Virgin Galactic and was the seed investor and co-Director of Rocket Lab from 2007 to 2011.
 In 2018 Mark started up Kea Aerospace to develop commercial aerospace projects and is committed to growing the Christchurch aerospace ecosystem.

 Michael loves building a vision and building teams to create the reality.
-By studying and refining the formulas for start-up success over the last decade, combined with an aviation career spanning more than 20 years in manned, unmanned and optionally piloted aviation, across military, civilian, humanitarian and experimental test flying operations.
+He has studied and refined the formulas for start-up success over the last decade, combined with an aviation career spanning more than 20 years in manned, unmanned and optionally piloted aviation, across military, civilian, humanitarian and experimental test flying operations.
 Michael is enjoying leading the growth of Skybase.
-Michael is a veteran, having served on operations as a pilot for the Royal Australian Air Force.
+Michael is also a veteran, having served on operations as a pilot for the Royal Australian Air Force.

 Decision Consulting Ltd

 Andrew is a consultant engineer with experience in software engineering, product development, team leadership and product management.
-He has developed on-board data handling platforms, image capture modules and telemetry/ telecommand systems for small satellites.
-He studied Electrical and Electronic Engineering, at undergraduate, postgrad, as well as an MBA.
-He currently runs a small consultancy specialising in high technology development and is keen to see the NZ aerospace industry grow.
+He has developed on-board data handling platforms, image capture modules and telemetry/telecommand systems for small satellites.
+He studied electrical and electronic engineering at undergraduate and postgrad levels, as well as an MBA.
+He currently runs a small consultancy, specialising in high technology development and is keen to see the NZ aerospace industry grow.

 Director, Project Dynamics NZ